Perezonance/Quiz-Lit/README.md

 # Quiz-Lit

-Before utilizing these files ensure that your dbAccess.properties file has been filled out to access your MySQL Server.
+Before utilizing these files locally, ensure that the dbAccess.properties file has been filled out to access your MySQL Server.